SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Proposed Framework SPGNN-API

 \subsection{GNN Model for Shortest Paths Identification}

 We formulate and develop a transferable GNN model for shortest path identification.
 Our approach involves identifying the shortest paths to a predefined set of nodes representing highly-critical assets in a network.
-By identifying the shortest path representing the minimum set of exploits an attacker would need to compromise such highly-critical assets, we account for the worst-case scenario for potential attacks.
+By identifying the shortest path representing the minimum set of exploits an attacker would need to compromise highly-critical assets, we account for the worst-case scenario for potential attacks.

-We base our framework on the Position Graph Neural Network (P-GNN) model.
-The P-GNN approach randomly samples sets of anchor nodes.
+Our framework is based on the Position Graph Neural Network (P-GNN) model that randomly samples sets of anchor nodes.
 It then learns a non-linear vector of distance-weighted aggregation scheme over the anchor sets that represents the distance between a given node and each of the anchor sets~\cite{PGNN}.

 To enhance the P-GNN architecture; firstly, we recover the actual shortest path distance from the node embeddings through a transferable GNN model.
 Secondly, we identify the shortest path length to a predefined set of nodes representing high-criticality assets rather than a randomly distributed set of anchors.
 Thirdly, we update the message function to only consider the position information for calculating the absolute distances, independent of node features.
 Lastly, since we aim to identify high-risk network connections , we embed the shortest path distance as an edge feature.